Modulo Calculator

 Determining Even and Odd Numbers

-One of the most basic uses of the modulus operator is to determine whether a number is even or odd.
-This is possible because x % 2 always returns either 0 or 1.
-Even numbers always return 0 because they are evenly divided by 2, while odd numbers always return a remainder of 1.
+One of the most basic uses of the modulus operator is determining whether a number is even or odd.
+This works seamlessly because x % 2 always returns either 0 or 1.
+Even numbers will always return 0 because they are evenly divisible by 2, while odd numbers will always return a remainder of 1.

-Unit conversion is a typical example of the practical use of the modulo operation.
-It is usually used when we want to convert a smaller unit, such as minutes, inches, or centimeters, to a larger unit, such as hours, miles, or kilometers.
-Decimal or fractional numbers are not always helpful in such situations.
+Unit conversion is a classic example of the practical use of the modulo operation.
+It is frequently used when converting a smaller unit, such as minutes, inches, or centimeters, into a larger unit, such as hours, miles, or kilometers.
+Decimal or fractional numbers are not always helpful in these situations.

-Standard division (with rounding to the nearest whole number) determines the number of hours, and the modulo operation is used to account for the remaining minutes.
-Whether dealing with time, distance, pressure, energy, or data storage, you can use this general approach to convert units.
+Standard division (rounded down to the nearest whole number) determines the total number of hours, while the modulo operation calculates the remaining minutes.
+Whether you are dealing with time, distance, pressure, energy, or data storage, you can apply this general approach to convert units effortlessly.

 Determining a Leap Year

-Another example of using the modulo operator is to see if a year is a leap year.
+Another practical example of the modulo operator is calculating whether a specific year is a leap year.

-A leap year is a calendar year containing an extra day in the solar calendar.
-The extra day in a leap year is February 29.
+A leap year is a calendar year that contains an extra day—February 29—in the solar calendar.

-On January 1, 45 B.C., the Roman dictator Gaius Julius Caesar introduced the calendar developed in Rome by Alexandrian astronomers.
-The calendar was based on the calculation that an astronomical year is approximately 365.25 days (365 days and 6 hours).
-This calendar was called the Julian calendar.
+On January 1, 45 B.C., the Roman dictator Julius Caesar introduced a calendar developed in Rome by Alexandrian astronomers.
+This calendar was based on the calculation that an astronomical year is approximately 365.25 days (365 days and 6 hours).
+It became known as the Julian calendar.

-To equalize the six-hour shift, Caesar introduced a leap year.
-For three consecutive years, there were 365 days in a year.
-And each year, multiple of four, one extra day was added in February.
+To account for the six-hour shift, Caesar introduced the leap year.
+For three consecutive years, there were 365 days.
+In every fourth year (a multiple of four), one extra day was added to February.

-However, as time passed, it turned out that this rule alone was not enough.
+However, as centuries passed, it turned out that this rule alone was not perfectly accurate.

-To compensate for the accumulated errors and to avoid a similar shift in the future, Pope Gregory XIII reformed the calendar in 1582.
-He added additional rules for leap years.
-Leap years were still a multiple of four, but exceptions were made for those years which were a multiple of 100.
-Such years were leap years only if they were also divisible by 400.
+To compensate for this accumulated error and avoid future seasonal shifts, Pope Gregory XIII reformed the calendar in 1582.
+He introduced additional leap year rules.
+Leap years were still multiples of four, but exceptions were made for years that were multiples of 100.
+Century years would only be leap years if they were also perfectly divisible by 400.

-The rules for determining the leap year became as follows:
+The rules for determining a leap year became as follows:

-• A year which number is a multiple of 400 is a leap year.
+- A year whose number is a multiple of 400 is a leap year.

-• The rest of the years, which number is a multiple of 4, are leap years.
+- The rest of the years, whose number is a multiple of 4, are leap years.

 Let's return to our problem.